Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Stable Mass Transfer with Tidal Heating

 where

-$L_0 = 4\times10^{38} \rm \, erg \, s^{-1}$ (Eq. \ref{eq:Edot_circ}), MT refers to stellar or orbital properties at the onset of mass transfer, and $t$ measures time since the onset of RLO.
+$L_0 = 4\times10^{38} \rm \, erg \, s^{-1}$ (Eq. \ref{eq:Edot_circ}), MT refers to stellar or orbital properties at the onset of mass transfer, and $t$ measures the time since the star begins to lose mass.
 Evaluated at this time, the mass transfer rate is

-When scaled to properties of typical solar-mass stars, the stable mass transfer rate estimated including tidal heating (Eq. \ref{eq:MdotTides}) is significantly larger than simple estimates based on gravitational wave orbital decay (Eq. \ref{eq:MdotGW}).
+When scaled to properties of typical solar-mass stars, the stable mass transfer rate estimated including tidal heating (Eq. \ref{eq:MdotTides}) is notably larger than simple estimates based on gravitational wave orbital decay (Eq. \ref{eq:MdotGW}).
 This strongly suggests that the properties of stable mass transfer for stars orbiting massive black holes are set by mass loss initiated by tidal inflation of the stellar radius rather than by gravitational wave-induced orbital decay.
-This conclusion is subject to the non-negligible uncertainty in the tidal heating rate, but the large difference in the normalization of eq. \ref{eq:MdotTides} relative to eq. \ref{eq:MdotGW} suggests that it is robust (recall again that $f_p \gtrsim 1$ and $f_c \gtrsim 1$ are quite plausible).
+This conclusion is subject to the non-negligible uncertainty in the tidal heating rate, but the large difference in the numerical factor in front of eq. \ref{eq:MdotTidest0} relative to eq. \ref{eq:MdotGW} suggests that it is robust (recall again that $f_p \gtrsim 1$ and $f_c \gtrsim 1$ are quite plausible).
 A corollary of this conclusion is that the stable mass transfer phase is likely to last at most of order $10^3-10^4\rm \, yrs$ (and possibly less) instead of $10^6-10^7\rm \, yrs$ based on gravitational wave orbital decay.

 Tidal heating transfers energy from the orbit to the star, which can in turn modify the orbital properties.
 For highly eccentric orbits, the dominant effect is the change in orbital period, whereas for near-circular orbits it is the change in eccentricity.
 Their timescales at the onset of mass transfer are